 At the same time, EAA understands that privacy is important.
 Only basic information is displayed on the web and your address and phone number will never become part of the public database.

-EAA will send your child follow-up information about our free on-line ground school course, details regarding other youth aviation programs, and EAA scholarships.
+If you like, EAA will send you follow-up information about the free on-line ground school course, details regarding other youth aviation programs, and EAA scholarships.
 Your child's name and e-mail address will not be sold or used for commercial purposes.
 EAA is sensitive to keeping you and your child's contact information confidential.